wellinbox/Re-Exam-Part-66/README.md

 # Re-Exam-Part-66 / CAAT147 (B1)
-**BLOD** The same principle as the standard system of teaching and assessment of the Vocational Education Commission.
+**The same principle as the standard system of teaching and assessment of the Vocational Education Commission.**

 Module 3.1 - 3.11 Electrical Fundamentals (440 Unit)